bhebert/TheZeroBetaRate/README.md

 		i) this will run very quickly.

-4) Run STATA to generate tables
+4) Run STATA to generate tables.
+Requires mmerge ("ssc install mmerge" if you need to install it)

 	a) open Stata.
 Tested with Stata MP 17.0 and 18.0 on an M1 Macbook Pro and a Windows PC.